ajakhotia/infraCommons/README.md

 # infraCommons

 A centralized repository of infrastructure assets shared across multiple projects.
-It serves as the single source of truth for CI workflows, code quality tooling, and build utilities that teams can consistently reuse.
+It serves as the single source of truth for CI workflows, code-quality tooling, and build utilities that teams can consistently reuse.

 ## Usage

-- Copy required files/directories (preserve relative paths).
+- Copy the required files/directories (preserve relative paths).
 - Add a CI congruency check to ensure your copies remain identical to infraCommons.
-- Propose improvements here so all clients benefit.
+- Propose improvements here so all consumers benefit.

 ## CI: infra-congruency-check